 When it comes to pets, small amounts of mistletoe most likely will cause no more than mild gastrointestinal distress to your pet.
 But if your cat or dog accidentally consumes large amounts of the plant, it could lead to abnormal heart rate, collapse or even seizures.
 If you suspect your pet has eaten mistletoe, contact your veterinarian or Pet Poison Helpline for treatment recommendations.

 Mistletoe is most harmful to small children and pets/Photo credit: Michael Pettigrew

-Perhaps due to its toxicity, the European species, Viscum album, has been used by herbalists for centuries as medicine.
+Perhaps due to its toxicity, Viscum album has been used by herbalists for centuries as medicine.
 This includes using it to improve circulatory and respiratory problems and to treat a variety of conditions including seizures, hypertension, headaches and arthritis.
 More recently, mistletoe extract has shown promise in stimulating the immune system in some limited laboratory studies.
 Today in Europe it is also being used as a cancer treatment.

 (Although the United States FDA has not approved mistletoe as a treatment for cancer or any other medical condition, it is nonetheless being studied in clinical trials.)

 Mistletoe is currently being harvested in Europe for its cancer-fighting properties

 Used safely, mistletoe may do a lot more for humankind than just providing a romantic canopy.
 As we learn more and more about what plants can do, mistletoe’s powerful medicinal qualities are something to celebrate in addition to its decorative properties.
 Something to think about next time someone reaches in for a kiss under its bough.